RockScript/rockscript.github.io/docs/language.md

-RockScript is a subset of JavaScript (ECMAScript 5.1)
+RockScript is a subset of JavaScript (ECMAScript 5.1)  This page documents which subset of JavaScript is supported.

-TODO document or reference to explanation on how this is different from node or other javascript platforms

 At the moment, only a very limited subset is supported.
-We are working hard to expand.
+We are working hard to expand our coverage.

+If you wonder why RockScript doesn't just use Node.js,
+<a onclick="scrollOnSamePage('rockscriptvsnodejs')">see below</a>.

+The main reason for us to choose
+JavaScript as the syntax is that it's familiar for most developers and has a low threshold to get started.
+It's also ideal for the data transformations between service functions as most services nowadays are based on JSON.

-### `system` variable
+### System variable
 The `system` variable is made available to every script.
 It provides a mechanism to import activities, access the script input and (over time) other interactions with the runtime server environment.

-### `system.import`
+#### `system.import`
 E.g.
 ```javascript
 var http = system.import('rockscript.io/http');